 Hot welts are crawling toward my neck, a reaction

 to adhesive, or in rare cases, pain killers.
-I want to laugh at the irony,
+I want to laugh at the

 but my legs are shaking.
 I want to sleep.
-I want pink antihistamines to morph
+I want pink antihistamines to

 into bees, every sting saving my life.
 I will call this normal.